 Planning a big event, like a wedding, comes with lots of paperwork.
 Whether it’s contracts, price lists, samples or just business cards… you can quickly get overwhelmed by the vast quantity of paper that comes your way.
-Today we are going to tackle wedding overwhelm by getting organised and learning how to make a wedding planning folder.
+And since here at Southern Bride we’re all about reducing overwhelm and making things easier, we are giving you some tools for getting organised.
+Let’s make a wedding planning folder!

 First step: Wedding planning folder

 First you want something to hold everything.
-This slim folder with inspirational message (very poignant for me!) was $8.99 (find it here) although you may have a spare one kicking round the house.
-I like the slimmer ones because you can fit them in your handbag.
-Those lever arch ones can be a bit overkill.
+I like the slimmer folders because you can fit them in your handbag.
+The larger lever arch ones can be a bit bulky.

 A hard cover folder is also a smart idea as it can double as a hard surface to jot notes while you’re out on the field, scouting wedding venues.

-(Psst… if you want a more permanent keepsake of your wedding planning progress, check out the Little White Book here.
+If you want a more permanent keepsake of your wedding planning progress, check out the Little White Book here.
 It’s a beautiful wedding planning diary and keepsake journal all in one beautiful package.
-See below!)

 Step two: Organise by section